shioyama/shioyama.github.io/about.md

-I also contribute actively to many open-source projects, including [Mobility](https://github.com/shioyama/mobility), a Ruby gem for translating model data (of which I am the author), and Ruby on Rails.
+I also contribute actively to many open-source projects, including [Mobility](https://github.com/shioyama/mobility), a Ruby gem for translating model data, and Ruby on Rails.

 ### Specialties